vickyzhz/grade-calculator/README.md

 # grade-calculator
-This is an interactive course grade calculator I developed during UCSB course CS 8.
+This is an interactive course grade calculator.